-Through business digitization, it is an opportunity where MSMEs can take advantage of various digital platforms to develop their business performance.
+hrough business digitization, it is an opportunity where MSMEs can take advantage of various digital platform to develop their business performance.
 It is undeniable that digitalization has penetrated all business sectors.
-Mastery of digital can open market access, which was previously limited to certain areas, becomes unlimited.
+Plastery of digital can open market access, which was previously limited to certain areas, becomes unlimited.
 Unlimited space is an extraordinary potential that should be used by micro, small, medium and cooperative business actors.

-By adjusting the sales method to become unconventional, it is hoped that MSMEs will be able to survive in country's economy will also be lifted.
+By adjusting the sales method to become unconventional, it is hoped that MSMEs wil 13e able to survive in the midst of the "new normal" situation that we will soon face, and can even reap profits.
+MSMEs can sell their products to a wider market without having to rent shops, outlets and so on.
+With the success of MSMEs, the country's economy will also be lifted.
 Collaboration between creative workers and MSMEs can produce many good things.
 So far, MSME actors have been confused about the fast-moving digital world.